cad0p/keycloak-custom-passkeys/README.md

 - `server`: provides a Keycloak installation for local development & testing
 - `themes`: provides samples for custom themes

-Please see the tutorial [building a custom Keycloak container image](https://keycloak.ch/keycloak-tutorials/tutorial-custom-keycloak/) for the details of this project.
+Please see the tutorials [building a custom Keycloak container image](https://keycloak.ch/keycloak-tutorials/tutorial-custom-keycloak/) and [Configuring Passkey](https://keycloak.ch/keycloak-tutorials/tutorial-passkey/) for the details of this project.

 [Keycloak]: https://keycloak.org